 Dominating the industry

 As expected, it wasn’t long before Nescafé became a household name, and it pretty much dominated the world of coffee throughout the remainder of the century.
-It was the coffee of choice in many important events and was present in significant milestones for humanity.
-For instance, it was a food ration staple for the US forces when they were engaged in war, including WWII.
-It also came with Sir Edmund Hillary and Tenzing Norgay in their Mount Everest expedition.
+It was the coffee of choice at many important events and was present at significant milestones for humanity.
+For instance, it was a staple food ration for the US forces when they were engaged in war, including WWII.
+It also came with Sir Edmund Hillary and Tenzing Norgay on their Mount Everest expedition.
 However, it went even farther past that fantastic height as it joined the Apollo 11 astronauts when they landed on the moon.

 Decreasing Demand for Instant

 Nescafé had a solid hold on the coffee-drinking market despite the advent of branded coffee chains like Starbucks in the ‘90s.
-Many of these gourmet coffee shops have been around since the ‘70s, but they didn’t realize global expansion until this time.
+Many of these gourmet coffee shops have been around since the ‘70s, but they didn’t realize their global expansion until this time.
 And then, when the 2000s came along, there arose a phenomenon that excited many coffee enthusiasts: the third wave of coffee culture, which pushed craft coffee to the forefront.
-Now, traditional coffee brands like Nescafé were dealing not only with big fancy chain brands but with smaller artisanal brands that promise a purer, more special coffee experience.
+Now, traditional coffee brands like Nescafé were dealing not only with big, fancy chain brands but also with smaller, artisanal brands that promised a purer, more special coffee experience.

 Coffee lovers were inspired not only to enjoy their daily cups but to elevate themselves to connoisseur status.
 This trendy penchant for a higher level of coffee experience affected the sales of instant coffee, not just Nescafé’s but also those of other brands.